Getting good comments on your blog is one of the hardest things in blogging.

 1. Provide Quality.

-There is no shortcut to having readers write insightful comments on your articles if the post is not quality.
+There is no shortcut to having readers write insightful comments on your articles if the post is not helpful and lacks valuable and practical insights.
 Quality in this term is not just to any content.

 Certain types of content easily attract comments.

-First, I have seen that posts that address real-life activities, day-to-day issues, and what marketers are passing through in online marketing easily attract more comments than the rest.
+First, interesting posts that address real-life activities, day-to-day issues, and what marketers are passing through easily attract more awesome comments than the rest.

-Published quality post that talks about what other webmasters are going through.
-Something they can resonate with within their business activities or real-life events.
+Published a quality, interesting post that talks about the challenges that other webmasters face.
+Something they can resonate with within their industry or real-life events.

 For example, how to get thousands of Facebook likes in less than 30 minutes.

 Or how you get AdSense approval without a single post on your blog.
-You know that in itself is a big issue among so many bloggers.
+You know this is a big issue among so many bloggers.

 2. Your Headline.